snakajima/remoteio/README.md

 # remote.io

-Remote.io is an apolication framework, which makes it possible to remote-control a set of web pages from an iOS device, such as switching pages, executing application specific commands, scrolling (panning) and zooming.
+Remote.io is an apolication framework, which makes it possible to remote-control a set of web pages from an iOS device, such as switching pages and executing application specific commands.

 ## Architecture